clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/9-implement-virtual-network-traffic-routing.md

 Your VNet is experiencing some routing problems.
 What would you do to begin to diagnose the problem?

 (x) View the effective routes for each NIC.
-(UDR){{that is correct, You can use Azure Portal, Azure CLI, or Azure PowerShell to view the Effective Routes for each NIC.
+(UDR){{correct, You can use Azure portal, Azure CLI, or Azure PowerShell to view the Effective Routes for each NIC.
 This tells you the routes that the NIC can use to communicate with other resources.}}
-( ) Configure every resource with a static IP address.{{that is incorrect, This would not provide the solution to the existing problems and would be extremely time consuming.}}
+( ) Configure every resource with a static IP address.{{incorrect, This would not provide the solution to the existing problems and would be extremely time consuming.}}
-( ) Use forced tunneling to control traffic flow.{{that is incorrect, Forced tunneling is used to force all Internet-bound traffic back to your on-premises location via a Site-to-Site VPN tunnel for inspection and auditing.
+( ) Use forced tunneling to control traffic flow.{{incorrect, Forced tunneling is used to force all Internet-bound traffic back to your on-premises location via a Site-to-Site VPN tunnel for inspection and auditing.
 It's not helpful for initial problem diagnosis.}}